-13. Share Options and Warrants
+15. Share Options and Warrants

-The Company's fair values equity settled share based payments transaction through the black Scholes model.
+The company's fair values equity settled share based payments transaction through the black Scholes model.

-The Company operates share-based payments arrangement to remunerate Directors and key employees in the form of a share option scheme.
+The company operates share-based payments arrangement to remunerate directors and key employees in the form of a share option scheme.
 Equity based share payments are measured at fair value (excluding the effect of non-market based vesting conditions) at the date of grant.
-The fair value is determined at the grant date of the equity-settled share based payments is expensed on a straight line basis over the vesting period, based on the Companies estimates of shares that will eventually vest and adjusted for the effect of non-market based vesting conditions.
+The fair value is determined at the grant date of the equity-settled share based payments is expensed on a straight line basis over the vesting period, based on the companies estimates of shares that will eventually vest and adjusted for the effect of non-market based vesting conditions.

-Unapproved options (being non-tax advantaged options) to subscribe for the following numbers of Ordinary Shares at not less than 0.1 pence per Share:
+The following hold unapproved options (being non-tax advantaged options) to subscribe for the following numbers of Ordinary Shares at not less than 0.1 pence per Share:

-Director Number of Unapproved Options held in relation to
+Director Number of Unapproved Options held in relation to Ordinary Shares

-Ordinary Shares

 Toby Hayward 3,000,000

 Susan Thompson 5,000,000

 Derek Ward 3,000,000

-Total 11.000.000
+Total 11,000,000

-- 11,000,000 unapproved share options were issued to the above Directors on the 24 April 2019.
-The options have an exercise price of 0.1 p per share and a 3-year exercise period from the date of the reverse takeover.
-The fair value of the options was determined as 0.90p per share. - 4,000,000 options under an EMI share options scheme were issued to an employee on the 24 April 2019.
-The options have an exercise price of 0.1 p per share and a 3-year exercise period from the date of the reverse takeover.
-The fair value of the options was determined as 0.90p per share. - 4,000,000 unapproved share options were issued to Anthony Reeves in 2019.
-The options have an exercise price of 1.25p per share and a 3 year exercise period from date of the Reverse Takeover.
-The fair value of the options was determined as 0.43p per share.

-500,000 Ordinary Shares Shakespeare Martineau warrants were issued on the 24 April 2019.
-The warrants have an exercise price of 1p per share and a 2 year exercise period from vesting at the date of the reverse Takeover.
-The fair value of the options was determined as 0.28p per share.
+- 11,000,000 unapproved share options were issued to the above directors on the 24 April 2019.
+The options have an exercise price of 0.1 p per share and a 3 year exercise period from the date of the reverse takeover.
+The fair value of the options was determined as 0.90p per share and a charge of £ 59,400 has to be recognized in the current year. - 4,000,000 options under an EMI share options scheme were issued to an employee on the 24 April 2019.
+The options have an exercise price of 0.1 p per share and a 3 year exercise period from the date of the reverse takeover.
+The fair value of the options was determined as 0.90p per share and a charge of £ 21,600 has been recognized in the current year. - 4,000,000 unapproved share options were issued to the Anthony Reeves in 2019.
+The options have an exercise price of 1.25 p per share and a 3 year exercise period from date of the reverse takeover.
+The fair value of the options was determined as 0.43p per share and a charge of £ 10,320 has been recognized in the current year. - 500,000 Ordinary shares Shakespeare Martineau warrants were issued on the 24 April 2019.
+The warrants have an exercise price of 1 p per share and a 2 year exercise period from vesting at the date of the reverse Takeover.
+The fair value of the options was determined as 0.28p per share and a charge of £ 840 has been recognized in the current year.

-2020 2020 2020

-Unapproved options 2020 EMI options Existing director Options Shakespeare Martineau warrants
+2020 Unapproved options 2020 EMI options 2020 Existing director Options 2020 Shakespeare Martineau warrants

-Grant date share price 1p 1p 1.25p 1p
+Grant date share price 1р 1р 1.25p 1p

 Exercise price 0.1p 0.1p 1.25p 1p

 No. of share options 11,000,000 4,000,000 4,000,000 500,000

 Risk free rate 0.1% 0.1% 0.1% 0.1%

 Expected volatility 50% 50% 50% 50%

 Expected option life 3 years 3 years 3 years 2 years